 Volume and spend caps were updated for 2022 and 2023 as part of a wider methodological review undertaken in July and August 2024 to manage the impact of unusually large visits or spend.
 Analysis was conducted in 2022 and 2023 data to assess the impact of these outliers, some of which accounted for up to 30% of monthly spend or volume for a nation in a particular month.
 Following this analysis, the below caps were agreed and applied, thus reducing the impact of any outlier visits.
+These caps are also applied to the 2024 data.
 Each month there are a handful of outliers, meaning that a very small percentage of overall trips are impacted.
-(See caps and imputations table on pages 17-19 for details).
+(See caps and imputations table on pages 21-22 for details).